Basti Artadi: Personal life

-Artadi is married to Rizza Artadi.
+Artadi is married to Rissa Potenciano Artadi and are parents to twins.
+1985 Binibini Pilipinas International Sabrina Roig Artadi is his sister.
 Aside from his music and acting career, he is also a painter, and has pursued visual art.
+He strongly advocates for artists rights.
 He has often been described using the Filipino word "angas" due to his tough persona.

 In 2009, Artadi was diagnosed with a tumor in his head, which caused facial paralysis on the right side of his face.
 He later revealed that the condition was due to schwannoma, a type of benign nerve sheath tumor that affected the seventh cranial nerve.